aceade/pyshotcutupload/README.md

 [Shotcut](https://shotcut.org/) is an open-source, cross-platform video editor built upon the [MLT](https://www.mltframework.org/) framework.
 This was originally written so I could reuse a Linux Mint desktop as a rendering/export server for Shotcut, along with getting some further experience with Python.

 ## Requirements
-A server with Shotcut installed.
+- A server with Shotcut installed.
 SSH must be enabled on this and set to use SSH keys.
-Python 3.8.10 or later
+- Python 3.8.10 or later

-## Installation
+## Building and configuring
 `pip install -r requirements.txt`

 ### SSH setup